one815/cybersecuredai/public/reports/2025-ai-security-threat-report.md

 ---

-**About CyberSecure AI**
+**About CyberSecured AI**

-CyberSecure AI is the leading provider of AI-powered cybersecurity solutions for educational institutions and government organizations.
+CyberSecured AI is the leading provider of AI-powered cybersecurity solutions for educational institutions and government organizations.
 Our platform combines advanced threat intelligence, machine learning, and human expertise to protect against evolving cyber threats.

 **Contact Information**
 - Email: reports@cybersecure-ai.com